 - When the country of origin is deemed generally safe;[25]

 - If a conflict is taking place in the country of origin, such as for Iraqi nationals in the past and Syrian nationals until the end of 2021.
-For most of 2022, applications of Syrian nationals were not examined.
-Examination of cases resumed to normal levels in July 2023 onwards.

 In 2020, attempts were made to speed up the examination of cases of Syrians.
-Such efforts continued in 2021, however due to the rise in asylum applications, the timeframe to examine cases of Syrian nationals and Palestinians ex Syria increased to 18-24 months if not longer.[23]
-In early 2022 and continuing until mid 2023 the Ministry of Interior had put on hold the examination of applications from Syrian nationals and Palestinians ex Syria, even though the Ministry of Interior at the time acknowledged that Syria is not considered a safe country and that returns to Syria cannot be made.[24]
-Indicatively 1,939 decisions were issued in 2021 for Syrian nationals, compared to only 267 decisions in 2022 and 54 decisions from January to June 2023.[25]
-In response to a request made by the Cyprus Refugee Council the Ministry had attributed the low number of decisions to the backlog.[26]
-From July onwards examination resumed and by the end of the year 1,651 decisions were issued concerning 2,083 persons.[27]
+Such efforts continued in 2021, however due to the rise in asylum applications, the timeframe to examine cases of Syrian nationals and Palestinians ex Syria increased to 18-24 months if not longer.[26]
+In early 2022 and continuing until mid-2023 the Ministry of Interior put on hold the examination of applications from Syrian nationals and Palestinians ex Syria, even though the Ministry of Interior at the time acknowledged that Syria is not considered a safe country and that returns to Syria cannot be made.[27]
+Indicatively 1,939 decisions were issued in 2021 for Syrian nationals, compared to only 267 decisions in 2022 and 54 decisions from January to June 2023.[28]
+In response to a request made by the Cyprus Refugee Council the Ministry had attributed the low number of decisions to the backlog.[29]
+From July 2023 onwards examination resumed and by the end of the year 1,651 decisions were issued concerning 2,083 persons.[30]

 Personal Interview